ejm714/scipy_proceedings/papers/emily_dorne/main.md

   -
 ```

-- [ ] TODO: add details for which features / sizes / etc.
+- [ ] TODO: revamp this table and add details for which features / bbox sizes / methods for water or cloud filtering / etc.

 During experimentation, the model was trained on roughly 13,000 samples and evaluated on a holdout validation set of roughly 5,000 samples.
 Performance was evaluated based on a combination of root mean squared error, mean absolute error, mean absolute percentage error, and regional root mean squared error, along with manual review and visualizations of predictions.